edatts/dstore/README.md

 This repository contains the source code for dstore, a distributed content-addressable file store.

-### Goals

-The goal of this project is to act as a practice and learning exercise to develop greater understanding of Content Addressable Storage, as well as it's advantages and disadvantages.

-The primary topics being targeted for learning are:
+This project is being build as a learning exercise to develop greater understanding of Content Addressable Storage.
+The main topics being targeted for learning are:

 - Distributed systems.
 - Peer-to-Peer networking.
 - Streaming network I/O.
 - File encryption.
-- Consensus
+- Consensus.

 ### Usage